 - Add the sliced sweet onions.
 Then continue to saute with the mushrooms, stirring occasionally, until caramelized.
 This should take about 10 minutes.

 - Season.
-Once the mushrooms and onions are browned and almost ready to serve, reduce the heat to low, stir in the garlic, and season with salt and pepper. *Add optional butter if desired.
+Once the mushrooms and onions are browned and almost ready to serve, reduce the heat to low, stir in 1 teaspoon of minced garlic, and season with salt and pepper. *Add optional butter if desired.

 Serve these tasty pan-fried mushrooms and onions with a meaty main like my tomahawk steak, grilled lamb chops, or grilled marinated pork chops!
 Enjoy!